 Scenario: I've got all of these Ansible play books that we can use to standardize network discovery, build configurations, apply configurations but most of my colleagues have Windows laptops and while I was able to develop and run these on my Mac where I can easily run an Ansible control server now we need to get an Ansible control server on a bunch of Windows laptops (this is not natively supported by Ansible).

 There are certainly solutions for this (see Using Docker as an Ansible and Python platform for Network Engineers) but that's an extra step.
 There may be other reasons for taking that step but Nornir is a pip installable module and so you don't need to.

 I spent a Sunday afternoon dabbling in Nornir and it was well worth the time.
 It took me about 45 minutes to get things set up on my Windows system and run the example Patrick Ogenstad included in his post.
 While Nornir is said to support Python 2.7 (but recommends Python 3.6) I did have installation issues even with the latest pip installed.
 That was a significant part of the 45 minutes.
 Once I set up a Python3 virtual environment it worked flawlessly.
 You can see my work in this GitHub repository.

 This is an exciting new framework with a great deal of promise which we can add to our automation arsenal!

 Over the next few weeks (or months ) I'll continue to familiarize myself with Nornir and report back.

 This was originally published May 7, 2018 on Linkedin but has been updated to support the latest Nornir and scripts have been renamed so that there is no confusion between brigade and nornir.
-But let me say that this renaming is tied with the renaming of Cisco’s Spark platform to Webex Teams as the worst ever, or at least the last decade.
+But let me say that this renaming is tied with the renaming of Cisco's Spark platform to Webex Teams as the worst ever, or at least worst in the last decade.